ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

     `chordpro.json`
     `.chordpro.json`

    Instead of a project specific configuration file you can specify arbitrary configuration files.

-4. A song specific configuration file is read if it exists.
-The name of the configuration file is the same as the song file name, with the extension replaced by `prp` or `json` (in that order).
-   Note that the scope of the song specific configuration file is the song only.
-Every song will start with an initial config that results from steps 1 through 3.

    * In the GUI, select `Preferences...` from the `Edit` menu.
      Using the configuration dropdown list, choose `Custom`.
      Click `...` for a file dialog to choose the desired configuration file.
    * On the command line, pass the name of the configuration file with `--config`, for example `--config=myconfig.json`.

+4. A song specific configuration file is read if it exists.
+The name of the configuration file is the same as the song file name, with the extension replaced by `prp` or `json` (in that order).

+   Note that the scope of the song specific configuration file is the song only.
+Every song will start with an initial config that results from steps 1 through 3, and then its song specific configuration file if it exists.

 ## How config files are combined